-In the ninth year, a child’s awareness of ‘self’ grows stronger and this signals an exciting new stage of cognitive growth, evident in the 9-year old’s increasing mastery of academic skills.
-This sharpened sense of individuality can also manifest in new worries, fears and a more critical nature.
-9-year olds want to know the ‘how’ and ‘why’ behind what was once taken for granted and so may engage in persistent questioning and challenging of those in authority, whether in regards to a ‘rule,’ a ‘fact,’ or questions of a more philosophical nature.
+In Third grade, a child’s awareness of self grows stronger, signaling an exciting new stage of cognitive growth, evident in their increasing mastery of academic skills.
+This sharpened sense of individuality can also manifest in new worries, fears, and a more critical nature.
+Third graders want to know the ‘how’ and ‘why’ behind what was once taken for granted and so may engage in persistent questioning and challenging of those in authority, whether in regards to a rule, a fact, or questions of a more philosophical nature.
 As they achieve more fluency in reading, children utilize this new tool to acquire their own information and begin the process of organizing and interpreting this information in written form.
-The 10 year old settles into this new sense of self and works to integrate new concepts and skills while feeling content with his/her accomplishments.
-9/10 year olds are increasingly able to apply the concepts and skills they have gathered in new and challenging ways.
-As most 9/10 year olds have acquired sufficient reading skills, homework is now introduced as a way to practice skills learned as well as to foster individual responsibility and self-study habits.
+Third graders are increasingly able to apply the concepts and skills they have gathered in new and challenging ways.

-Upper Primary students integrate their growing mastery of basic arithmetic facts and knowledge of the number system to solve more complex equations as well as imaginary and practical word problems.
-As they deal with greater quantities, they come to recognize the need for more efficient strategies and uncover the uses of multiplication and division.
-Beginning with simple equations, Upper Primary students proceed to delve into the multi-step procedures of multi-digit multiplication and long division.
-Concepts which were introduced earlier are revisited in more depth as children are able to work more imaginatively and abstractly with mathematical concepts.
+Third graders integrate their growing mastery of basic arithmetic facts and knowledge of the number system to solve more complex equations.
+As they deal with greater quantities, they come to recognize the purpose of multiplication and division as efficient strategies.
+Third graders delve into the multi-step procedures of multi-digit multiplication and division.
+At Nantucket Lighthouse School, we use Bridges in Mathematics developed by The Math Learning Center to guide our study of mathematics.Show More

 As children grow out of an egocentric orientation, they can begin to consider other perspectives.
 As such, a fiery interest arises as to what is fair.
-This question is reflected in the social studies curriculum with its focus on Slavery and the Civil Rights Movement.
-9/10 year olds can consider twofold concepts, such as ‘long ago’ and ‘far away,’ and welcome studies of diverse cultures.
-Historical fiction and biographies of historical figures serve to instruct and inspire.
+Third graders consider twofold concepts, such as ‘long ago’ and ‘far away.’
+The study of myths, historical fiction, and biographies of historical figures serve to instruct and inspire.